 Lie on your back and move your right hip up in the direction of your right

-should be flat against the ground during the entire
+should be flat against the ground during the entire exercise.
+Repeat the

 full movement slowly 3 - 4 times.